“Prayers are deathless. They outlive the lives of those who uttered them.” -E.M.Bounds

 Our prayers transcend time and keep going, even for our great-great-grandchildren and beyond.
 Think about it!
-We can pray now for those in our lineage to know Christ, and to serve Him with their whole hearts.
+We can pray now for those in our lineage to know Christ and to serve Him with their whole hearts.

 The first step in making your prayer binder is to start praying and asking God for specific prayers for your family.
 If you are in the habit of journaling, take some time today to look over some of your prayers from your journal that are meaningful.
-Write all of the prayers the Lord shows you in your journal so you can put them into your binder.
+Write all of the prayers the Lord shows you in your journal so you can put them in your binder.

 The next step is to make sure you have each of the items on the supply list.

 Be sure to take your time in preparing your prayer binder and make it yours.
 In the instructions, there are some examples of my personal prayers for my family, and also, those I found in books.
 You can adapt the binder to suit your needs.
 As we often say in the Help Club for Moms, “You do you!”
-We will be giving you lots of ideas, but our hearts desire is for you to pray and ask God what He wants you to write in your binder.
+We will be giving you lots of ideas, but our heart’s desire is for you to pray and ask God what He wants you to write in your binder.

 -Small three-ring binder with a clear plastic front so you can slide a piece of paper behind the plastic and customize your prayer binder